digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/getting-started/transfer.rst

 Summary
 *******

-You know how to setup basic accounts, holdings and instruments.
-You also learned how to perform a simple transfer.
+You now learned how to perform a simple transfer.
 The key concepts to take away are:

 * Holdings represent the ownership of a financial instrument at a custodian.
 * Transfers change ownership of a holding.